 - Ascended Extra: Before becoming host, Farago did a Prize Vault stunt on three episodes (including the first episode; there he was a fast-talker who would award an electric range, though he wasn't picked).

 - Saying Sound Effects Out Loud: Sometimes Rayburn would imitate the sound effects after they played, ie. the "boing" effect used to input the seconds to open the Prize Vault, and the "code appears" sound effects when a card was inserted into the Bank.

 - Title Drop: "You want to find the one Bank Card that will break the Bank."

 - Title Scream: Done as a throw to commercial in the Farago era.

 - Transatlantic Equivalent: A French version hosted by Michel Robbe, La Porte Magique ("The Magic Door"), aired in the late 1980s on the now-defunct LaCinq.
 This version used the Stunt format (complete with the 5-10-20-40-80-100 payouts and even the Number Jumbler) and a pretty similar set.
-Here's an opening (Bank is at F127,475), a promo, and a full opening segment (Bank is at F114,645).
+Here's an intro (Bank is at F127,475), and a full episode (Bank is at F135,390).